oasc/oasc-mims/oasc-mims-mim-1-context-information-management.md

 ## ETSI NGSI-LD Reference Implementations <a id="MIM1:ContextInformationManagement-ETSINGSI-LDReferenceImplementations"></a>

-The below table lists reference implementations of the NGSI standard known to OASC.
+The below table lists reference implementations of the NGSI-LD standard known to OASC.
 If you are aware of other reference implementations please share them in the comments section.

 _Please note that this list purely serves an informational purpose.
 OASC does not guarantee that the listed reference implementations are operational with local technical environments and OASC cannot be held responsible for the listed implementations._